segmentio/asm/README.md

 vary by orders of magnitude depending on how they are used.
 Features like branch prediction, instruction reordering, pipelining, or caching are all input variables that determine the compute throughput that a CPU can achieve.
-While compilers are constantly being improved, and often employ micro-optimizations that would be counter-productive for human developers to be responsible for, there are limitations to what they can do, and Assembly still has a role to play in optimizing algorithms on hot code paths of large scale applications.
+While compilers keep being improved, and often employ micro-optimizations that would be counter-productive for human developers to be responsible for, there are limitations to what they can do, and Assembly still has a role to play in optimizing algorithms on hot code paths of large scale applications.

-SIMD instruction sets offer particularly interesting opportunities for software engineers.
+SIMD instruction sets offer interesting opportunities for software engineers.
 Taking advantage of these instructions often requires rethinking how the program represents and manipulates data, which is beyond the realm of optimizations that can be implemented by a compiler.
-When renting CPU time from a Cloud provider, programs that fail to leverage the full sets of instructions available are effectively paying for features they do not use.
+When renting CPU time from a Cloud provider, programs that fail to leverage the full sets of instructions available are therefore paying for features they do not use.

 This package aims to provide such algorithms, optimized to leverage advanced instruction sets of modern CPUs to maximize throughput and take the best advantage of the available compute power.
-Users of the package will find functions that have often been designed to work on _array or values_, which is where SIMD and branchless algorithms really shine.
+Users of the package will find functions that have often been designed to work on _array or values_, which is where SIMD and branchless algorithms shine.

-The functions in this library have been used in high throughput production environments at Segment, we hope that they will be useful to other developers using Go in similar setups.
+The functions in this library have been used in high throughput production environments at Segment, we hope that they will be useful to other developers using Go in performance-sensitive software.

 ## Usage